dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 from scratch with the CIA and I don't know what that was.
 However, I do know that the Nazi's expert understanding of espionage tactics lead to a major advantage for Americans in the decades after World War Two.
-Before WW2, our spices were poorly trained with not many people to spy on.
+Before WW2, our spies were poorly trained with not many people to spy on.
 The Nazi's probably helped us restructure the operation methods and logistics of the CIA.
 They were the only reason that our spies were able to catch up and outpace the enemy.